Fernández Lab · Georgia Institute of Technology

 A measurement-science engine for the life sciences

-We invent analytical tools — and put them to work on problems that matter.
-From ambient ionization and ion mobility to mass spectrometry imaging and AI-driven metabolomics, our research spans the full arc from instrument design to biological and clinical discovery.
+We create new analytical tools and put them to work on problems that matter.
+From ambient ionization and ion mobility to mass spectrometry imaging and AI-driven metabolomics, our research spans the full arc from instrumentation to biological and clinical discovery.

-Facundo M. Fernández is Regents’ Professor and Vasser-Woolley Endowed Professor in Bioanalytical Chemistry at the Georgia Institute of Technology.
-His group develops mass spectrometry instrumentation and metabolomics methods — spanning ambient ionization, ion mobility, and mass spectrometry imaging — to probe human health and the chemistry of life’s origins.
-He directs Georgia Tech’s Systems Mass Spectrometry Core, co-directs the NIH MoTrPAC chemical analysis site, and served as interim Editor-in-Chief of the Journal of the American Society for Mass Spectrometry.
+Facundo M. Fernández is the Regents’ Professor and Vasser-Woolley Endowed Professor in Bioanalytical Chemistry at the Georgia Institute of Technology.
+His group develops mass spectrometry instrumentation and metabolomics methods spanning ambient ionization, ion mobility, and mass spectrometry imaging to probe human health and the chemistry of life’s origins.
+He is the faculty advisor to Georgia Tech’s Systems Mass Spectrometry Core, co-directs the Atlanta NIH MoTrPAC chemical analysis site, and served as interim Editor-in-Chief and Associate Editor of the Journal of the American Society for Mass Spectrometry.

 Research